75th Anniversary of the Victory in Europe Tour

 ** Please note that you are required to have a valid Canadian passport with you.
 Your passport must be valid for at least 6 months past your return date.
 Non-Canadians may require a visa It is your responsibility to ensure that you have such a document if required.
 Any other nationality other than Canadian persons must identify themselves to the booking agent for verification of documents required.
 IF YOU ARRIVE AT YOUR DEPARTURE POINT WITHOUT PROPER ID YOU WILL BE DENIED BOARDING. **

-Depart Ottawa for your overnight flights to Amsterdam.
+Depart Ottawa by motorcoach for your overnight flight to Amsterdam from Montreal.
 You will be served a dinner and a continental breakfast on board your overnight flight(s).
 (D)

 Groningen 1 night

 Upon arrival in Amsterdam you will meet your Travac Tours Director in the baggage claim area, as a group we will proceed to the bus.
-You will be taken on a city tour of Amsterdam.
+You will be taken on a canal cruise of Amsterdam.
 Our hotel for the evening will be in Groningen.
 Please keep in mind that check in time is 4:00 pm.
 A welcome dinner is included tonight.
 (D)

 Nijmegen 1 night